-Since the Holy Father has called for a Marian focus for the 2019 WYD, both groups can reflect on their love and appreciation for Our Lady and how it was fostered by WYD.
+Since the Holy Father has called for a Marian focus for the 2023 WYD, both groups can reflect on their love and appreciation for Our Lady and how it was fostered by WYD.
 The Virgin Mary will be a powerful connector of the groups' experiences.
-Both groups can consider their shared mission to say "yes" to whatever the Lord asks of them, as Mary did.
+Both groups can consider their shared mission to respond in service of others, as Mary did.